Limitations of the compiler

 The translation of

-.
-As you have read in a previous bullet point, this number of bits is either 32 or 64, depending on the architecture of the machine the Clash compiler is running on, or the setting of the-fclash-intwidth
+Integeris not meaning-preserving.Integerin Haskell is an arbitrary precision integer, something that cannot be represented in a statically known number of bits.
+In the Clash compiler, we chose to representIntegerby the same number of bits as we do forIntandWord.
+As you have read in a previous bullet point, this number of bits is either 32 or 64, depending on the architecture of the machine the Clash compiler is running on, or the setting of the-fclash-intwidthflag.Consequently, you should use

 -